raspberrypilearning/safeguarding-module/en/quiz2/question_2.md

 --- question ---
 ---
-legend: Question 2 of 6
+legend: Question 2 of 3
 ---

-John smelt of alcohol
+Is it OK to use webcams during the online session?

 --- choices ---

-- (x) Fact / Observation
+- ( ) No

-- ( ) Opinion / Evaluation
+- ( ) Yes
+- (x) Yes, but make sure everyone knows they are prohibited from recording or taking screenshots of the session

 --- /choices ---

 --- /question ---